obaraelijah/obaraelijah/README.md

 - 💼 I am a dedicated and self-driven software engineer with a strong background in backend development.
 My enthusiasm lies in constructing resilient and scalable solutions, consistently delivering high-quality, scalable, and maintainable code.
 - 🛠️ Specializing in a versatile tech stack that includes Node.js, Express.js, Python, Django, MongoDB, and PostgreSQL, I excel in Restful API design, database architecture, adept problem-solving, and proficient debugging skills.
 With these tools in my arsenal, I engineer efficient and reliable applications, ensuring seamless user experiences.
 🦾 I am continuously enhancing my skills in backend, striving for excellence in every aspect.
-- 🌱 Currently, I am mastering the MERN Stack, further expanding my proficiency in modern web development technologies.
+- 🌱 Currently, I am mastering the MERN Stack, Practising DSA, further expanding my proficiency in modern web development technologies.
 - 🤔 Exploring about clean architecture, Microservices, System Design, DSA.
 - 👀 I have a keen interest in both Backend development and DevOps practices.
 -